IUSCA/ADASS_tutorial_pre/README.md

+### New instructions added on 11/9, please view the last items before attending tutorial session

 # ADASS 2018 MEAN Tutorial Setup and Validation

 Follow these directions to make sure your computer is ready to participate in the 2018 ADASS MEAN Tutorial